-Their signature dish, the Wagyu Char Siu (for 2 pax) (S$30.89) is a one-of-a-kind dish.
+Their signature dish, the Wagyu Char Siu ($30.89 for 2 pax) is a one-of-a-kind dish.
 Premium and indulgent, it certainly lives up to its name.

-They season the wagyu beef with a soy-base marinade first before giving it a good sear on the grill.
+The beef is seasoned with a soy-base marinade before it’s given a good searing on the grill.
 The end-product?
 A unique, modern and elevated take on the traditional pork char siew.

 2. Kam’s Roast

 You can’t say you’ve ever been to Hong Kong without trying or even hearing about Kam’s Roast.
-This place is at the top of my must-visit-again places whenever I return to Hong Kong.
+This place absolutely tops my must-do list for when I finally can visit Hong Kong again.

-Their signature 甘牌烧鸭 – 全只 Roast Duck – Whole (S$63.25) is perfect for any special occasion.
+Their signature Whole Roast Duck ($63.25) is perfect for any special occasion.
 Thin and juicy, the duck skin complements the ultra-tender meat perfectly to give an all-rounded bite.

-Sometimes when you’re feeling down and in need of something comforting, a bowl of congee is all you need.
+Sometimes when you’re feeling down (like when a one-way SQ flight to Hong Kong costs $586.50) and in need of something comforting, a bowl of congee is all you need.

-With an outlet here in Singapore, I can enjoy a bowl of their signature 生滚青衣鱼腩 Parrot Fish Belly (S$13.89) congee.
+With an outlet here in Singapore, I can enjoy a bowl of their signature congee with Parrot Fish Belly ($13.89).

-Thick and luscious the way I like my congee, it comes with an abundance of ingredients.
-Furthermore, their fish is super fresh too, which takes the congee up another level.
+Thick and luscious is the way I like my congee, it comes with an abundance of ingredients.
+Their fish is super fresh too, which takes the congee up another level.

-Their famous Egg Tart (4 pieces) 蛋挞 (S$8) boasts a delightfully buttery cookie crust that isn’t too surfeiting.
+Their famous Egg Tart ($8 for 4 pcs) boasts a delightfully buttery cookie crust that isn’t too surfeiting.
 To balance out the textures and flavours, they’ve perfected the egg custard to the right smoothness and sweetness level.